noelc-s/C-MPC/README.md

 # C-MPC
-A repo to house the code for the submission "ulti-Rate Planning and Control of Uncertain Nonlinear Systems: Model Predictive Control and Control Lyapunov Functions"
+A repo to house the code for the submission "Multi-Rate Planning and Control of Uncertain Nonlinear Systems: Model Predictive Control and Control Lyapunov Functions"